I’ve retitled and extensively rewritten Reservation Trash, which is now called Reservation Trash & The White Rose.

 On the backside of the flyer was a small map with a red X marking the exact location of the Political Science Department.

-The lecturer was a gentleman economics professor with fat fingers and moon-colored hair, who spoke in a hard-to-hear jargon that made little sense to Kristy — or, judging from the looks he saw all around him, to anyone else present.
+The lecturer was a gentleman economics professor of South-American stock, with fat fingers and moon-colored hair, who spoke in a hard-to-hear jargon that made little sense to Kristy — or, judging from the looks he saw all around him, to anyone else present.
 Before the lecture was half over, Kristy stood up and slipped unnoticed out the back of the classroom.

 “Hello,” Kristy said.